-Note: This Integration Profile can be easily extended to support a scenario where no master patient ID is defined (i.e., no Patient Identity Source for the XDS Affinity Domain).
+Note: This XDS Profile can be easily extended to support a scenario where no master patient ID is defined (i.e., no Patient Identity Source for the XDS Affinity Domain).
 Such an option would require the use of federated patient identities at the time of query of the XDS Document Registry.

-2835 The following principles are defined:
+The following principles are defined:

 - 1. The Patient Identifier Domain managed by the Patient Identity Source Actor in the XDS Affinity Domain is the source of patient identifiers (and merge operations) used by the XDS Document Registry to link Documents to a specific Patient.
 This Patient Identifier Domain is called the XDS Affinity Domain Patient Identification Domain (XAD-PID Domain). - 2.
 Submission Requests for Documents related to Patients with IDs not registered in the XDS Affinity Domain Patient Identifier Domain shall be rejected by the XDS Document Registry. - 3.
 The XDS Document Registry will contain certain patient information (e.g., source patient ID, Surname, Given Name, Sex, Birthdate) for the purpose of audits and potential verification by Document Consumers.
-As this Integration Profile does not make any assumptions about the referential integrity and update of this information, these fields shall not be used as query matching keys. - 4.
+As this XDS Profile does not make any assumptions about the referential integrity and update of this information, these fields4 shall not be used as query matching keys. - 4.
 As XDS Document Sources and Consumers may belong to different Patient Identification Domains, these systems need to cross-reference their own local Patient ID to the corresponding patient ID in the XAD-PID Domain of the Registry.
-Preferably, these systems may choose to use the IHE Patient Identifier Cross-referencing Integration Profile (See ITI TF-1: Appendix E.3) for this purpose. - 5.
+Preferably, these systems may choose to use the IHE Patient Identifier Cross-referencing (PIX) Profile (See ITI TF-1: Appendix E.3) for this purpose. - 5.
 The XDS Document Registry is responsible for validating Document metadata in accordance with the XDS Affinity Domain's policies.
-The Document Registry should reject submissions Requests that do not conform to these policies.
+The Document Registry should reject submissions Requests that do not conform to these policies. - The figure below depicts an example of an XDS Affinity Domain with its Patient Identifier the Document Source and the Document Consumer Domains (Domain C and Domain D2 respectively).